Build Your Own Data Science Supercomputer

 So, we pushed the cooling a step further than the case default.
 If you get the Lancool II Mesh Performance it comes with 3 fans.
 2 in the front and 1 in the back.
 We bought an additional 3 Noctua fans and did lots of research on how to get optimal airflow for cooling.
 Row64 really pushes the GPUs, and we knew we needed great cooling if we wanted to break records.

-In all our tests afterwards, this has worked perfectly and is a highly effective approach to cooling a cutting edge GPU and CPU build.
+In all our tests afterward, this has worked perfectly and is a highly effective approach to cooling a cutting-edge GPU and CPU build.